AlexAvlonitis/greeklish/README.md

 # Greeklish

-Converts greeklish i.e 'ti kanete' to greek 'τι κάνετε'.
+Converts greeklish i.e 'ti kanete' to greek 'τι κάνετε' and applies appropriate spell-checking.

 This project is for educational purposes only, not meant for production environments.
 Practised the Levenshtein algorithm for the edit distance between words and BK-Tree to construct a tree based on the words' distance in ruby.